 I was part of the Baseball and Softball Society during my second year.
 During my third year, I’ve undertaken the role of treasurer in the Women in Engineering Society.

 I lived in Manor Park for my first year at Surrey.
 It felt daunting to be moving out of home for the first time and living with six strangers.
 But I loved the experience.
 I was extremely lucky to have met so many great people.

-With so much of the future clouded by uncertainty at the moment, I don’t have a plan as such.
 I’m hoping to join my placement company and work towards figuring out which sector I’d like to specialise in, then get chartered.

 I’ve currently only had experience within the transport and infrastructure sector of the industry, so upon graduating I’d like to gain experience in other sectors.